GSA/digitalgov-pra/_pages/clearance-process/index.md

 With your agency, you’ll submit an Information Clearance Request (ICR) for review.
 ICR’s are submitted to OMB through a system called ROCIS.
 The package submitted into ROCIS contains:

-- Supporting statement (which includes the record supporting the certification), and other supporting documentation.
+- A supporting statement (which includes the record supporting the certification), and other supporting documentation.
 - The instruments of the collection (copies of the forms, surveys, recordkeeping requirements, etc.).
 - A summary of any public comments, and the agency’s response(s).
 - Details about the 60-day and 30-day Federal Register notices, including date, page, expected or actual publishing date, and the full text of the 30-day notice.